rapidez/statamic/README.md

 ### Magento Store ID

 It is important to add the Magento store ID for every site in the attributes section within `config/statamic/sites.php` and use the store code as key.
 The current site will be determined based on the `MAGE_RUN_CODE`.
 By default Statamic uses the url for this; that's still the fallback.
 If you need to generate some urls with a multisite it's a best practice to specify the `url` per site from env variables.
 See the [Statamic multisite docs](https://statamic.dev/multi-site#url).
+Optionally you could set the `group` within the `attributes` if you'd like to group sites to filter the alternate hreflang link tags.

 ```php
 'sites' => [